olaluwa/alx-system_engineering-devops/0x02-shell_redirections/README.md

-in task 3 the script is printing cat/passwd and /etc/hosts in task 4 the script is printing tail /etc/passwd in task 5 the script is displaying 1st line of /etc/passwd
+in task 3 the script is printing cat/passwd and /etc/hosts in task 4 the script is printing tail /etc/passwd in task 5 the script is displaying 1st line of /etc/passwd in task 6 the script displayed the 3rd line of the file iacta